Ocean Countess: History

+In 1990 the ship's port of registry was changed to Nassau, The Bahamas.
+In September of the same year, the ship made an audio on-air appearance on the television program Late Night with David Letterman when host David Letterman telephoned the ship as it prepared to leave Guadeloupe.
+The phone call was made as part of the show’s recurring “How's the Weather?” segment in which Letterman would call various locations using a phone book or similar registry and ask randomly selected individuals what the weather was like in their location.
+While the segment often involved Letterman using municipal phone books from various locations and selecting people at random, on this occasion the selection criteria was limited to ships at sea with phone reception capability and the Countess was selected at random from that list.
+Letterman then spoke on air to a crew member in the cruise director's office.

 In 1996 – before Carnival's buy-out of Cunard Line in 1998 – Cunard Countess was sold to Awani Cruises and renamed Awani Dream II, to cruise along with the original Awani Dream.
 The Awani cruise company ran into financial trouble and in 1998 the ship moved to Royal Olympic Cruises, as Olympic Countess under the Greek flag.

 Purchased in 2004 by Maximus Navigation Ltd, a subsidiary of Majestic International Cruises, she was renamed Ocean Countess and registered in Madeira on the International Shipping Register of Portugal.
 She was chartered as Ruby to Louis Cruise Lines in May 2007, resuming the name Ocean Countess in December of that year.
 During this employment, cruises usually departed from Piraeus, visiting destinations like Mykonos, Patmos, Crete and Santorini in Greece as well as Kuşadası in Turkey.
 During 2009 the ship was leased by the Spanish operator Quail Cruises for a series of Mediterranean cruises from Valencia.

 In April 2010, the refitted Ocean Countess joined Marco Polo in an extensive cruise programme from British ports for the recently formed company Cruise & Maritime Voyages (CMV).
 In late 2012 Ocean Countess left the CMV fleet, with a final 13-night Canary Islands & Madeira "Farewell Voyage" which ended in Barcelona instead of returning to Liverpool; she was replaced by the MV Discovery.